MethHouseTestHouse/SESO/README.md

 - **E-Mail:** methhousetesthouse@gmail.com

 This project is for Assignment 3 Winter 2024 web application designed to showcase survival gear and equipment offered by S.E.S.O.
-It provides users with information about various products, including their specifications and prices.
+(Made up company) It provides users with information about various products, including their specifications and prices.

 ## Features